AKA National Lampoon Goes to the Movies

 Seriously.
 This thing is bad.
 And I mean real bad.
 You know how sometimes a movie can be so bad it’s good?
 No, no this is not even that.
 This is clearly what-the-hell-were-they-thinking-and-why-didn’t-they-burn-it BAD.

-The premise of the movie is to spoof other typical movie genre’s.
+The premise of the movie is to spoof other typical movie genres.
 There’s three segments.
-The first segment spoofs personal growth films, the second segment (with Culp) spoofs soap opera style films and the third segment spoofs cop movies.
+The first segment spoofs the personal growth plotline, the second segment (with Culp) spoofs the soap opera style plotline and the third segment spoofs cop movies.
 I’m only going to tell you about the second segment that Culp was in and not bother with the other two because 1.
 Culp isn’t in the other segments, 2.
 I didn’t bother to watch the first segment at all and 3.
 I have no idea WHY I watched the third but there’s just nothing to say for that one.